 CAR & TRAILER PARKING

 The Henley Masters Regatta Car & Trailer Park is located in Hillside car park (above the main Regatta site).
-It opens at 10am on Wednesday and will close Saturday evening at 9pm.
-It will close overnight each evening at 9pm and reopen at 7am on Friday and 6am on Saturday.
-Do not arrive outside these times since you will not be able to access and will block Remenham Lane.
+Opening times are given above.
+Do not arrive outside these times since you will not be able to access the regatta site.

-Parking charges in 2021 will be £10 per vehicle per day – CASH only (Friday & Saturday).
+Parking charges in 2023 will be GBP 10 per vehicle per day (cash or card).
 Vehicles towing trailers are permitted free of charge and will be given a Towing Vehicle card to complete with their registration number for re-entry of that particular vehicle at a later time.
 These Towing Vehicle cards are not transferrable.
 Parking charges will be applied to vehicles with boats on roof-racks.
 Pre-booking of parking is NOT required.

 Competitor vehicular access to Remenham Riverside (boating area) is not permitted AT ANY time.
 Please remove all boats from the boating area following completion of racing on Saturday.
 Any boats remaining beyond this time shall be removed.
 Please note that security is not provided at any time (including overnight) and vehicles and equipment are left at competitors own risk.

-Car & trailer parking is not available at Upper Thames Rowing Club at any time before or during Henley Masters Regatta 2021.
+Car & trailer parking is not available at Upper Thames Rowing Club at any time during Henley Masters Regatta.

 All boats racing on the River Thames in Henley must be registered with the Environment Agency (“EA”).
 UK Club representatives can register club or individual boats via British Rowing.
 Please see British Rowing – Information on EA registrations for more information.
 HMR is not able to issue temporary licences.